Karuna200/Instagram-Bot/README.md

 ```

-You can Download almost anything From your Instagram Account.
+You can Download almost anything Fro your Instagram Account.

 **What Can Be Downloaded?:**
 ```